Dynamic Optimal Transport with Optimal Preferential Paths: Optimization over the preferential path

-for a parameter $c>0$, where we use initial and final data constructed as in the beginning of this section. \end{definition} Our goal is to choose $R$ to satisfy the following properties: \begin{itemize} \item[i)] It is repulsive, meaning that it penalizes self-intersections of the curve. \item[ii)] It preserves regularity in the sense that curves of finite energy are continuously differentiable, regular and embedded and therefore parametrize a $C^1$-manifold. \item[iii)] It prevents closing of the curve at the endpoints in order for the boundary conditions to be well-defined.
+for a parameter $c>0$, where we use initial and final data constructed as in the beginning of this section. \end{definition}

+Our goal is to choose $R$ to satisfy the following properties: \begin{itemize} \item[i)] It is repulsive, meaning that it penalizes self-intersections of the curve. \item[ii)] It preserves regularity in the sense that curves such that $R(\gamma) < \infty$ are continuously differentiable, regular and embedded and therefore parametrize a $C^1$-manifold. \item[iii)] It prevents closing of the curve at the endpoints in order for the boundary conditions to be well-defined.
 We could get rid of this condition if we impose the additional constraint $\calG^0_t = \calG^1_t$.
-In this case, the coupling terms in the weak formulation cancel for closed paths and continuous test functions. \end{itemize} While different choices are possible, in the remaining part of this Section we will consider the penalty
+In this case, the coupling terms in the weak formulation cancel for closed paths and continuous test functions. \end{itemize} While different choices are possible, in the remaining part of this section we will consider the penalty

 The first summand $E_{\rm tp}^p$ is called Tangent-Point energy of $\gamma$, see for example \cite{STRZELECKI_2012}, and it is responsible for preventing the self-intersection of the curve.
 We will define it rigorously in the next subsection.
-This choice is particularly suited for numerical implementations as discussed in subsection \ref{DiscTPE}.
-Moreover, we add the additional term $ -\log|\gamma(0) - \gamma(1)|$ prohibiting the closedness of the curve.
+This choice is particularly suited for numerical implementations as discussed in Subsection \ref{DiscTPE}.
+Moreover, we add the additional term $ -\log|\gamma(0) - \gamma(L)|$ prohibiting the closedness of the curve.
 This is added for technical as well as for physical reasons, since we expect the optimal path not to be closed.
 Finally we penalize the length of $\gamma$.
-The constant parameter $c>0$ balances the penalty against the action functional, allowing for more interesting geometries.
+The constant parameter $c>0$ balances the penalty against the action functional, allowing for more interesting geometries than linear curves, which are favoured by the Tangent-Point energy.

 We make the following assumptions regarding the behaviour of the action on varying curves.